|

 prices lower than other operators?

-for money tours.
-We do this by being only a 2 person show
+aimed to provide value for money tours.
+We do this by being

-we have a reliable network of friends, colleagues and contacts
+network of friends, colleagues and contacts who can

-who can organise the "on ground" arrangements.
+organise the "on ground" arrangements.
+We don't

 Q What is the standard